🗳 ranked voting systems

 cardinal voting: each voter grades the candidates on a scale.
 For example rating all candidates between 0 and 5.

 Even though cardinal voting has many supporters, I dislike it for enabling voters to vote tactically: one can benefit from lying.
-For example, by only giving extreme grades, a voter can have more impact than others.
+For example, by only giving extreme grades, a voter can have more impact than the others.
 Therefore this article will only focus on ranked voting.

 Voters can rank alternatives in a sequence, possibly with ties.
 Ballots contain ranked (not rated!) candidates.
 The ballots accept ties: if voters are indifferent between two candidates, they can put them in the same rank in their ballots.